jeffjeffjeffrey/etsy_similar_shops/README.md

     4. 0.513 Baugher17  (bottle 3.61)  (automotive 3.11)  (cleaned 3.11)  (lid 3.11)
     5. 0.478 OnesieGang  (goofy 3.66)  (onesie 3.57)  (punk 3.57)  (toddler 2.96)

 The tf-idf results had much lower, flatter similarity scores.
-The most similar shop in a list rarely exhibited a similarity score much greater than that of the fifth most similar.
-The tf-idf was still "correct" quite often, and exhibited top-five shop lists very much in line with those from the LSI results, though the tf-idf lists often would seemingly be in the wrong order, and with more apparent misses included.
+The most similar shop in a list rarely exhibited a similarity score much greater than that of the fifth most similar shop.
+The tf-idf results were still "correct" quite often, and exhibited top-five shop lists very much in line with those from the LSI results, though the tf-idf lists often would seemingly be in the wrong order, and with more apparent misses included.

 In the example below we see a similar result for LittleFuzzyBaby as in the LSI example, however the similarity scores here are much lower, with less of a gap between the winner (SweetMinkyBaby) and the rest.
 Also, a felt monster keychain shop called VsLittleMonsters somehow appeared as the second most similar shop to SweetMinkyBaby.

-_tf-idf example result, showing 4 highest weighted terms for each shop (full results: [concise](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/sample_output_tfidf.txt) / [detailed](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/sample_output_tfidf_details.txt)):_
+_Tf-idf example result, showing 4 highest weighted terms for each shop (full results: [concise](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/sample_output_tfidf.txt) / [detailed](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/sample_output_tfidf_details.txt)):_

     LittleFuzzyBaby  (blanket 3.7)  (minky 3.4)  (hooded 3.22)  (camel 3.05)
     1. 0.127 SweetMinkyBaby  (minky 4.81)  (blankets 4.51)  (ruffle 3.87)  (butler 3.65)